 - Spectrum Geo Inc. PAM Plan (pdf, 4 pages)

 - Application Modification: Spectrum Geo Inc. (pdf, 3 pages)

 - IHA Application: TGS-NOPEC Geophysical Company (pdf, 206 pages)

 - IHA Application: WesternGeco, LLC (pdf, 197 pages)

 - Marine Mammal Core Area Maps (pdf, 71 pages)

 NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of the Gulf of Mexico Bryde’s whale.
 The results of this research are used to inform management decisions for this species.

 Information from marine mammal stock assessment reports are used to identify and evaluate the status of marine mammal populations and help to design and conduct appropriate conservation measures.
 Continuing data collection, analysis, and interpretation of Gulf of Mexico Bryde’s whales is updated and incorporated into annual stock assessment reports.

-In addition to surveys supporting stock assessments, we also conduct research cruises to investigate the whales’ habitat preferences, feeding ecology, and conduct photographic and genetic identification.
+In addition to surveys supporting stock assessments, we also conduct research cruises to investigate the whales’ habitat preferences, feeding ecology, and to conduct photographic and genetic identification.
 This research is used to inform management actions that protect the Gulf of Mexico Bryde’s whale.

-Acoustics is the science of how sound is transmitted, and NOAA Fisheries works to understand of the basic acoustic behavior of whales, dolphins, and fish; map the acoustic environment; and develop better methods to locate cetaceans using autonomous gliders and passive acoustic arrays.
+Acoustics is the science of how sound is transmitted, and NOAA Fisheries works to understand the basic acoustic behavior of whales, dolphins, and fish; map the acoustic environment; and develop better methods to locate cetaceans using autonomous gliders and passive acoustic arrays.